 The VLX Large-Scale Transfection System is a cGMP compliant instrument specifically designed for extremely large volume cell-engineering.
 Using proprietary Flow Electroporation Technology, the VLX supports the ability to transfect up to 200 billion cells in less than 30 minutes - 10 times the capacity of the STx.
 This system is designed for the rapid and large-scale production of recombinant proteins, monoclonal antibodies, viral vectors, vaccines, virus-like particles, or VLPs, and allogeneic cell therapies.

-We intend to introduce the VLX under the ExPERT umbrella, to be rebranded as VLx, to provide our customers with an easier to use system that incorporates the benefits of the ExPERT platform.
-We expect that the short-term development costs associated with the VLX to VLx product development will require limited investment and will be completed by the end of 2021.
-In parallel, we plan to expand functionality of the VLx into new applications, such as large-scale bioprocessing.
-We expect that additional investment will be needed to build out process development capabilities, manufacturing capacity and the addition of large-scale bioprocessing-specific field resources.
-We estimate that these initiatives could cost approximately \$20 million to \$30 million in the aggregate over the next several years.
+We intend to introduce the VLX under the ExPERT brand in 2021 to provide our customers with an easier to use system that incorporates the benefits of the ExPERT platform.